 Do you have any suggestions for fuelling Mallorca 312?

 Start the day with a big breakfast.
-The 2020 event starts at 7 am so that means you’ll want to be eating from around 5 am in order to have time for your food to settle before the start.
+The 2021 event officially starts at 7 am so that means you’ll want to be eating from around 5 am in order to have time for your food to settle before the start.
 Consider food that’s high in carbohydrates and low in fat, plus some protein if possible; we’d opt for something like porridge or bircher muesli followed by an omelette.
 Start hydrating with regular sips of a water bottle.
 We always add a hydration tablet in it to help ensure our electrolytes are kept in balance.

 While you may not feel hungry after that big breakfast, it’s essential to fuel from the start of the ride.
 A good rule of thumb is 60g per hour, and many people set a timer for every 20-30 minutes to remind them to drink and take on some food regularly.
 Doing this is particularly sensible on Mallorca 312 since many of the most demanding climbs are in the first half of the race.